gitlantis/DeviceMonnitorConsole_/README.md

 Project developed using .Net core 5, Angular 12 and MySQL.

+System accepts dynamic parameters which configured for every device individually.

 ## Web view
 Developed system saves parameters dynamically operators can integrate it to any system.